Survey Report 2021: Trends in Software Development and Analytics

 While the increase in the use of data and analytics may be a natural progression, it’s likely that the pandemic had a hand in this rapid adoption.
 Almost half of respondents said that they were seeing increased requests from their customers for access to data and analytics, while only 15% indicated a decreased interest from customers.

-The survey also revealed a growing adoption of embedded analytics, which allows developers to deliver real-time reporting, interactive data visualization and/or advanced analytics directly into enterprise business applications.
+The survey also revealed a growing adoption of white-label embedded analytics, which allows developers to deliver real-time reporting, interactive data visualization and/or advanced analytics directly into enterprise business applications.
 This is different from standard BI tools, which require users to leave their workflow applications to look at data insights in a separate application.

 Of those respondents who have adopted embedded analytics, almost half have been using them more than five years, while 28% have been embedding for two to four years.